Liz Larner: Exhibitions

 Larner's work has been the subject of numerous exhibitions throughout Europe and the United States.
 Survey exhibitions of her work have been held at the Kunsthaus Graz, Austria (2006); the Museum of Contemporary Art, Los Angeles (2001); the Museum of Applied Arts, Vienna (1998); and the Kunsthalle Basel, Basel (1997).
 Her work was included in the 2006 Whitney Biennial and "Helter Skelter: L.A.
-Art in the 1990s" which ran from January 26, to April 26, 1992 at the Los Angeles Museum of Contemporary Art.
-Organized by the Public Art Fund, Larner's sculpture 2001 was installed the Doris C. Freedman Plaza near the southeast entrance to Central Park in 2006.
+Art in the 1990s" which ran from January 26, to April 26, 1992, at the Los Angeles Museum of Contemporary Art.
+Organized by the Public Art Fund, Larner's sculpture 2001 was installed at the Doris C. Freedman Plaza near the southeast entrance to Central Park in 2006.

 In 1989, Larner was among the artists boycotting the Corcoran Gallery of Art because of the museum's cancellation of a retrospective of the work of the photographer Robert Mapplethorpe.

 In 2013, Liz Larner, created two versions of a sculpture called, "X" for the Edith O'Donnell Arts and Technology Building in Texas.

 In 2016, the Aspen Art Museum (AAM) hosted a solo show of Larner's work, surveying her ceramic work from since 2011.

 In May 2019, Regen Projects hosted Larner's solo exhibition, "As Below, So Above."

 Larner is represented by Regen Projects in Los Angeles and the Tanya Bonakdar Gallery in New York City.